 If anyone teaches otherwise and does not agree to the sound instruction of our Lord Jesus Christ and to godly teaching, they are conceited and understand nothing.
 They have an unhealthy interest in controversies and quarrels about words that result in envy, strife, malicious talk, evil suspicions and constant friction between people of corrupt mind, who have been robbed of the truth and who think that godliness is a means to financial gain.1 Timothy 6:3-5 NIV

 In 1 Timothy 6:3-5, Paul gives Timothy instruction concerning false teachers looking for monetary gain through their teaching.
 I am not accusing either side of this debate of being false teachers looking for profit.
 But something Paul said about them is something we need to guard against.

 They have an unhealthy interest in controversies and quarrels about words that result in envy, strife, malicious talk, evil suspicions, and constant friction.

 Resolve as Brothers, Not as Competitors

-All too often our quarrels about words end in strife, malicious talk, and friction.
+All too often, our quarrels about words end in strife, malicious talk, and friction.
 Our words are important.
 And we are not both right in our understanding of them.
-But we should be able to discuss them in a reasonable fashion without resorting to name calling and casting doubt on salvation.
-Something that I have seen happen all to often.
+But we should discuss them reasonably without resorting to name-calling and casting doubt on salvation.
+Something that I have seen happens all too often.

 We both serve the same God, the God who holds all truth.
-Let’s work together in a loving fashion to discover and hold to that truth.
-Let’s not fight and quarrel amongst ourselves like the false teachers Paul warns about.
+Let’s work together lovingly to discover and hold to that truth.
+Let’s not fight and quarrel like the false teachers Paul warns about.